Quotennial/quotennial.github.io/_posts_drafts/2019-08-29-friends-analysis.md

 | **Joey**     | 398    | 353  | 306    | 502      | 282  | 119    |
 | **Phoebe**   | 366    | 207  | 426    | 318      | 354  | 133    |

-The table can throw up some interesting findings, Rachel was mentioned the most by Ross (622, and one [cost him his marrige](https://youtu.be/5-1-W-qH6Fc?t=253) ) and Ross was mentioned by Rachel the most: 550.
+The table throws up some interesting findings, Rachel was mentioned the most by Ross (622, and one [cost him his marrige](https://youtu.be/5-1-W-qH6Fc?t=253) ) and Ross was mentioned by Rachel the most: 550.
 Interestingly, although Monica says chandler the most, Chandler says Joey the most.

 ![excited](../assets/images/friends/excited.gif){: .align-center}

-Although the table can provide some insight, it isn't the most ascetically pleasing way to look at the findings.
+The table does provide some insight but it isn't the most ascetically pleasing way to look at the findings.
 So we can create a chord diagram using [this fucntion](https://github.com/fengwangPhysics/matplotlib-chord-diagram/blob/master/matplotlib-chord.py) provided on Github.
 The size of the chords for each characters section represents how many times they said the connecting characters name.
 In other words, if you were to read the values from left to right in the table, that is what each characters portion shows.
 This makes it clearer just how much both Joey and Monica occupy Chandler's mentions by looking at the pink slice.

 ![centrality](../assets/images/friends/centrality.png)

 ## Graph and Centrality

 So  we have now built a network of FRIENDS we can calculate a centrality score for each of them.
-Putting this information into a graph structure using `networkx` allows us to utilise the algorithms in the package.
-A directed, weighted graph is created using the values in the table above (stored in `network_data`), nodes are the characters and the weights are the number of mentions.
+Centrality aims to answer the question: *Who is the most important or central person in this network?*.
+Obviously this is a subjective question depending on the definition of importance.
+Before we define our measure of importance, we must first convert our table into a graph.
+We will use network x to create a directed, weighted graph using the values in the table above (stored in `network_data`).
+Nodes are the characters and the weights are the number of mentions.
 We can also check the graph has been created correctly by checking the edge weights between nodes.

 ```python
 import networkx as nx